quantumwake/alethic-ism-processor-anthropic/README.md

 This processor module is designed to respond to events from Pulsar and can be extended to other pub/sub systems like Kafka.

 ## Setup and Configuration
+If you are using miniconda, something along the lines of:
-- Add Conda channel: `conda config --add channels /Users/kasrarasaee/miniconda3/envs/local_channel`.
+- Add Conda channel: `conda config --add channels ~/miniconda3/envs/local_channel`.
 - Show Conda channels: `conda config --show channels`.

 ## Environment Initialization